\"Carry Risks\": About 90% of Cable Cars at Russian Ski Resorts May Fail Due to Foreign Software

 A cable car is a structure that is used to transport passengers and must be completely safe.
 In case of problems with the software, the risks increase, Sidorovich notes.

 In Russia, cable cars are part of vital systems, said Svetlana Danilina, Deputy Chairman of the Board of the Association of Ski Resorts, Territories and Services.
-Automated control systems are needed for the operation of gondola lifts, which are used at ski resorts.
-Simpler T-bar and chair lifts do not require such systems.
+Automated control systems are required for the operation of gondola lifts used at ski resorts.
+Simpler drag and chair lifts do not require such systems.

-These automated control systems, in turn, are part of a critically important information infrastructure.
+These automated control systems, in turn, are part of a critical information infrastructure.

 They are really no longer supported by foreign firms.